coolapso/prometheus-twitch-exporter/README.md

 Prometheus twitch exporter to monitor twitch streams with prometheus.
 With support Oauth support, for both user and application tokens.

-> [!IMPORTANT]
-> This project is still under developemt, breaking changes are to be expected, and some features may not yet be available
-> Even tho user tokens are already available and functional, User specific metrics are not yet available

 ## Install

 Currently you can only grab one of the binaries provided in the releases page, or run it using docker.
 Check each use case examples for more details.